cfp02/RBE-CS549-P3-EinsteinVision/README.md

 ```sh
 pip install virtualenv
 ```
+## Downloading the data
+Download the P3Data folder into the root of the repo.
+Make sure not to overwrite the existing files.

 ## Objects Pipeline:
 The code for the objects pipeline is in the `objects_pipeline.py` file.
 The code will run inference on all scenes, and automatically download all needed checkpoints.
 The code will output the results in the directory the code is run from, in the form of a JSON file for each scene.